Year 9 Options - GCSE Choices 2021

 Don’t worry if you really do not know what your career aspirations are.
 At this point most students fall into two groups.
 The first group are those who do and have always known what their direction is and therefore find the process of choosing options more straightforward.
 The other group are still not sure and therefore making choices that keep their options open will be more important.
 For example, try to continue with at least one creative and more than one humanity subject.

-The options process is organised around ‘options fortnight’.
-During this two-week period you will take part in the ‘Employers Event’ curriculum day which will help you explore a variety of different career pathways.
-You will also receive detailed presentations from each of your subjects (including those that are only taught from year 10 onwards), your parents will be invited to attend the options information evening and finally you will have a parent’s evening at which you and your parents/carers can discuss your current performance with your current teachers.
+The options process is organised around ‘options month’.
+During February you will take part in a careers event which will help you to explore a variety of different career pathways.
+You will also receive detailed presentations from each of your subjects (including those that are only taught from Year 10 onwards), your parents will be invited to attend the options information evening and finally you will have a parent’s evening at which you and your parents/carers can discuss your current performance with your current teachers.
 Below you will find a downloadable course outline for all subjects, both compulsory and optional, to give you a brief insight into what each subject covers.

 Here are some key dates over the coming months: